#

 Many assume that stronger security automatically means more friction for users.
 In reality, phishing-resistant MFA often improves the daily workflow.
 Think about the move toward passkeys and biometrics, which allow for a seamless, passwordless sign-in experience.
 Instead of typing a code from a text message, a user can simply use their fingerprint, face, or a security key.
 This is faster and easier than most traditional MFA methods.
 By removing the need for memorable passwords and temporary codes, you reduce user frustration and strengthen your security posture at the same time.

-How to Prepare for Deployment Challenges
+Your Guide to Overcoming Deployment Challenges

 Rolling out phishing-resistant MFA is a significant security upgrade, but it requires careful planning to manage the transition.
 A successful deployment hinges on proactively addressing potential challenges before they become roadblocks.
 By focusing on three key areas, device management, user adoption, and technical integration, you can ensure a smooth implementation.
 This approach isn't just about deploying a new tool; it's about thoughtfully evolving your security posture with your people at the center of the strategy.